backdrop-contrib/slick/README.txt

 You can create a fiddle to isolate the bug if reproduceable outside the module: http://jsfiddle.net/

-For the support requests, detailed info on the problem is helpful.
+For the support requests, detailed info or a screenshot of the output and Slick form is helpful.
 Shortly, you should kindly help me with detailed info to help you.
 Thanks.